 There are books, magazines, and an abundance of other helpful resources available for parenting advice.
-While these may be useful, they certainly are no match for first-hand experience.
+While these may be useful, they certainly are no match for the first-hand experience.
 I’m still learning, in fact, I’m still a mom in training even after my third child.
-One under appreciated tip is that there exists the X factor, the sudden inexplicable twist of fate that descriptive words on a page could not have prepared me for.
+One underappreciated tip is that there exists the X-factor, the sudden inexplicable twist of fate that descriptive words on a page could not have prepared me for.
 I’m going to share with you 3 lessons I’ve learned the hard way as I journey through parenthood.
-Be warned, these real life stories may cause uncontrollable laughing.
+Be warned, these real-life stories may cause uncontrollable laughter.
 This is accepted and encouraged.
 You cannot survive parenthood without a sense of humor.
 Today, I will share with you Lesson 1 of 3.

 It Goes From Bad To Worst